grafana/tempo/docs/sources/tempo/operations/grafana_datasource.md

 The OIDC configuration expects `clientID` and `clientSecret`.
 They should be provided via a Kubernetes secret that the `TempoStack` admin provides upfront.

-The gateway exposes all Tempo query endpoints, so you can use the endpoint as a Tempo Grafana Datasource.
+The gateway exposes all Tempo query endpoints, so you can use the endpoint as a Tempo data source for Grafana.

 If Grafana is configured with some OAuth provider, such as generic OAuth, the `TempoStack` with the gateway should be deployed using the same `clientID` and `clientSecret`: